Bangladesh genocide: Violence

-Against women
+Rape of Bengali women

 The generally accepted figure for the mass rapes during the nine-month long conflict is between 200,000 and 400,000.
-During the war, a so-called fatwa originating in West Pakistan declared that the Bengali freedom fighters were Hindus and that their women could be taken as the "booty of war".
-Imams and Muslim religious leaders of Pakistan publicly declared that the Bengali women were 'gonimoter maal' (war booty) and thus they openly supported the rape of Bengali women by the Pakistani Army.
-Numerous women were tortured, raped and killed during the war.
-Hindu women used to be killed after being raped and Bengali Muslim women left alive to give birth to "pure" Muslims.
-A 17 year old Hindu bride who was gang raped by Pakistani soldiers, was also documented.

-Two went into the room that had been built for the bridal couple.
-The others stayed behind with the family, one of them covering them with his gun.
-They heard a barked order, and the bridegroom's voice protesting.
-Then there was silence until the bride screamed ...
-In a few minutes one of the soldiers came out, his uniform in disarray.
-He grinned to his companions.
-Another soldier took his place in the extra room.
-And so on, until all six had raped the belle of the village.
-Then all six left, hurriedly.
-The father found his daughter lying on the string cot unconscious and bleeding.
-Her husband was crouched on the floor, kneeling over his vomit.
+Both Muslim and Hindu women were targeted for rape.
+West Pakistani men wanted to cleanse a nation corrupted by the presence of Hindus and believed that the sacrifice of Hindu women was needed; Bengali women were thus viewed as Hindu or Hindu-like.
+Imams, mullahs, and a fatwa from West Pakistan declared that Bengali women could be handled as gonimoter maal ("war booty" or "public property").

 Bangladeshi sources cite a figure of 200,000 women raped, giving birth to thousands of war-babies.
 The soldiers of the Pakistan Army and razakars also kept Bengali women as sex-slaves inside the Pakistani Army's camps, and many became pregnant.
 The perpetrators also included Mukti Bahini and the Indian Army, which targeted noncombatants and committed rapes, as well as other crimes.
 Among other sources, Susan Brownmiller refers to an estimated 200,000 to 400,000 women raped.
 Pakistani sources claim the number is much lower, though they have not denied that rape incidents occurred.
 Brownmiller writes:

 In a New York Times report named 'Horrors of East Pakistan Turning Hope into Despair', Malcolm W. Browne wrote: